microsoft/reverse-proxy/docs/docfx/articles/service-fabric-int.md

 - `YARP.Backend.SessionAffinity.*` - configures YARP session affinity.
 Available parameters and their meanings are provided on [the respective documentation page](session-affinity.md).
 Optional parameter
 - `YARP.Backend.HttpRequest.*` - sets proxied HTTP request properties.
 Available parameters and their meanings are provided on [the respective documentation page](proxyhttpclientconfig.md) in 'HttpRequest' section.
 Optional parameter
 - `YARP.Backend.HealthCheck.Active.*` - configures YARP active health checks to be run against the given service.
 Available parameters and their meanings are provided on [the respective documentation page](dests-health-checks.md).
 There is one label in this group `YARP.Backend.HealthCheck.Active.ServiceFabric.ListenerName` which is not covered by that document because it's SF specific.
 Its purpose is explained below.
 Optional parameter
-- `YARP.Backend.HealthCheck.Active.ServiceFabric.ListenerName` - sets an explicit listener name controlling selection of the health probing endpoint for each replica/instance that is used to probe replica/instance health state and is stored on the `Destination.Health` property in YARP's model.
+- `YARP.Backend.HealthCheck.Active.ServiceFabric.ListenerName` - sets an explicit listener name for the health probing endpoint for each replica/instance that is used to probe replica/instance health state and is stored on the `Destination.Health` property in YARP's model.
 Optional parameter
 - `YARP.Backend.HealthCheck.Passive.*` - configures YARP passive health checks to be run against the given service.
 Available parameters and their meanings are provided on [the respective documentation page](dests-health-checks.md).
 Optional parameter
 - `YARP.Backend.Metadata.*` - sets the cluster's metadata.
 Optional parameter
 - `YARP.Backend.BackendId` - overrides the cluster's Id.
 Default cluster's Id is the SF service name.
 Optional parameter
-- `YARP.Backend.ServiceFabric.ListenerName` - sets an explicit listener name controlling selection of the main service's endpoint for each replica/instance that is used to route client requests to and is stored on the `Destination.Address` property in YARP's model.
+- `YARP.Backend.ServiceFabric.ListenerName` - sets an explicit listener name for the main service's endpoint for each replica/instance that is used to route client requests to and is stored on the `Destination.Address` property in YARP's model.
 Optional parameter
 - `YARP.Backend.ServiceFabric.StatefulReplicaSelectionMode` - sets statefull replica selection mode.
 Supported values `All`, `PrimaryOnly`, `SecondaryOnly`.
 Values `All` and `SecondaryOnly` mean that the active secondary replicas will also be eligible for getting all kinds of client requests including writes.
 Default value `All`

 > NOTE: Label values can use the special syntax `[AppParamName]` to reference an application parameter with the name given within square brackets.
 This is consistent with Service Fabric conventions, see e.g. [using parameters in Service Fabric](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-how-to-specify-port-number-using-parameters).